-The analysis of student learning should answer two key questions: 'how well are we doing?' and 'how can we enable continuous improvement in teaching and learning that effectively raises students' achievement and engagement?'
+The analysis of student learning should answer two key questions: 'how well are students doing?' and 'how does the school ensure continuous improvement in teaching and learning that effectively raises students' achievement and engagement?'
 These judgements are made against individual, school, state and national expectations.
-Information for the analysis is to be gathered from a range of sources including, but not limited to, standardised test results, moderated school assessments, and staff, parent and student surveys.
+Information for the analysis is to be gathered from a range of sources including, but not limited to, teacher observation, standardised test results, moderated school assessments, and staff, parent and student surveys.
 The analysis is also to incorporate information about attendance, behaviour, motivation and engagement.